JamesPhillipsUK/better-wa-compatible-timer/README.md

 ## Notes

 - The LED display page is served on localhost:5500/led-display/led-display.html.
+(This can be changed manually by changing settings in LEDSetup.json)
 - The message control centre is localhost:5500/message-controller/messages.html.
 - The WA Timing system feed is expected to run on localhost:5001.
 - The WA Timing system control centre is expected to run on localhost:5000.